tusen-ai/naive-ui/src/select/demos/enUS/scroll-event.demo.md

 # Scroll Event

-A colleague of mine wanted to use a scroll event for loading options asynchronously.
+A colleague of mine wanted to use a scroll event for loading options asynchronously; here's that example:

 ```html
 <n-select v-model:value="value" :options="options" @scroll="handleScroll" />